-XVI.
+XIV.
 Academic Support Services

-A. Admission Services
+A. Student Admission Counseling Services

-On an enquiry about admission in SUC, the Marketing and Admissions Department counsels the student regarding Undergraduate, Graduate, English Language Certificate Programs and academic progress, career opportunities and the importance of accredited degrees in the job markets.
-SUC also conducts aptitude tests to enable students identify their strengths and help them in deciding which program to enroll.
-In addition, the Marketing and Admissions personnel provide career counseling for helping the prospective student to choose the appropriate program suitable for the career growth.
-They also explain the opportunities of furthering higher studies in local and international universities articulated with SUC.
+On an inquiry about admission to SUC, the Marketing & Admission Department counsels the student regarding Undergraduate and Graduate Programs, academic progress, career opportunities, and the importance of accredited degrees in the job markets.
+SUC also conducts aptitude tests to enable students to identify their strengths and help them decide which program to enroll in.
+In addition, the marketing personnel provide career counseling to help the prospective student choose the appropriate program suitable for the prospective student's career growth.
+They also explain the opportunities for furthering higher studies in local & international universities articulated with SUC.

-The Marketing and Admissions Department extends counseling services to the students in three stages:
+The Marketing Department extends counseling services to the students in three stages: